Commission on the status of women

 csw 61 (2017)

-The sixty-first session of the CSW takes place in New York, March 13 – 24.
-The main theme is Women’s Economic Empowerment in the Changing World of Work.
-Clara Berglund, Secretary General of the Swedish Women’s Lobby, is part of the Swedish delegation led by the Minister for Gender Equality Åsa Regnér.
-The Swedish Women’s Lobby will hold events and seminars together with our member organisations about the gender pay gap and prostitution.
+The sixty-first session of the CSW took place in New York, March 13 – 24.
+The main theme was Women’s Economic Empowerment in the Changing World of Work.
+Clara Berglund, Secretary General of the Swedish Women’s Lobby, was part of the Swedish delegation led by the Minister for Gender Equality Åsa Regnér.
+The Swedish Women’s Lobby held events and seminars together with our member organisations.

 CSW 60 (2016)